-- Contract shall include sub-contract. - "Work" shall include -
+- Contract shall include sub-contract.

+- "Work" shall include

+- a. advertising;

+- b. broadcasting and telecasting including production of programmes for such broadcasting or telecasting;

+- c. carriage of goods and passengers by any mode of transport other than by railways;

+- d. catering.

-- a. advertising; - b. broadcasting and telecasting including production of programmes for such broadcasting or telecasting; - c. carriage of goods and passengers by any mode of transport other than by railways; - d. caterina. - e. manufacturing or supplying a product according to the requirement or specification of a customer by using material purchased from such customer but does not include manufacturing or supplying a product according to the requirement or specification of a customer by using material purchased from a person, other than such customer.
+- e. manufacturing or supplying a product according to the requirement or specification of a customer by using material purchased from such customer or its associate, being a person placed similarly in relation to such customer as is the person placed in relation to the assessee u/s 40A(2)(b),

+but does not include manufacturing or supplying a product according to the requirement or specification of a customer by using material purchased from a person, other than such customer or associate of such customer.